Get all the latest data for Wellington

 How much are property prices expected to increase in Wellington in 2026?

-As of early 2026, Wellington property prices are expected to increase by approximately 4% to 5% over the calendar year, building on late 2025 stabilisation.
+As of 2026, Wellington property prices are expected to increase by about 1.5% across the full year, with better homes doing more and weaker homes doing less.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Wellington.